Retirement Retired Life

 koldunova_anna/Adobe stressing senior man is listening to mobile photone

-Investing is an important way to save money so you can retire.
+Investing is an important way to save money so you can have a stress-free retirement.
 But remember that you can’t throw money into an investment account like a 401(k) and then forget about it.

 It’s a good idea to invest aggressively when you’re younger.
 That extra risk can pay off when things go well, and you have plenty of time to compensate for any losses.